 - 1. The school bus body shall be painted National School Bus Yellow. - 2.
-The body exterior paint trim, bumper, lamp hoods and lettering shall be black. - 3.
+The body exterior trim, bumper, lamp hoods and lettering shall be black.
+(Exceptions to school system name can be found under "Identification", #1, on page 26.) - 3.
 The roof of the bus must be painted white not to extend below the drip rails on the sides of the body. - 4.
 Multifunctional School Activity Buses shall be exempt from this requirement.
 (See MFSAB specifications on page 53.)